1. How do I connect to the terminals?

 We can still

-supply small qty of the old now obsolite OWIII for repair purposes.
+supply small qty of the old now obsolite OWIII for

 These are available for those customers who absolutely MUST have the good old